 12 Tips To Help You Get Started Living Self-Sufficiently

 1. Remember why you are doing this.
-This may not seem like this should be the first tip, but your goals drive your direction.
+This may not seem like it should be the first tip, but your goals drive your direction.
 If you lose sight of why you want to be self-sufficient, you will not accomplish your goals.
 Find a piece of paper and write down why you want to be self-sufficient.
-Set your goals and what steps you need to take to make those goals happen.
+Set your goals and the steps you need to take to achieve them.
 This also gives you a plan for getting started.

 For me, I started out wanting to raise my own food.
 I want to know where my food is coming from.
 I want to avoid processed foods and make my own food.
 I want to live off the land as much as I can.
 I want to be self-sufficient.
 I want to be able to support my family and myself in the best possible way.
 I want my kids to know where their food is coming from.
 That drives my goals for what I want to do on my homestead.

 Beyond that, you will have to invest some money into getting started.
 If you can find free materials, that is wonderful.
-However, tools, materials, and sometimes outside labor is necessary and you will need to part with your hard-earned money.
-By starting slowly and taking baby steps, you can manage the output of financial resources and keep your budget intact.
+However, tools, materials, and sometimes outside labor are necessary, and you will need to part with your hard-earned money.
+By starting slowly and taking baby steps, you can manage your spending and keep your budget intact.

 3. Do a lot of research.
 While you may feel an urgency to get started, you need to do your research.
 You need to know if you have laws, regulations, or ordinances about raising small livestock.
-You need to research if you have building codes and if your utility shed/chicken coop is adhering to their code.
+You need to research whether you have building codes and whether your utility shed/chicken coop complies with them.
 You may need to worry about an HOA.
 If you do have laws/codes/regulations, can you get around them somehow?
-Will your neighbors be appreciative of you having small livestock?
+Will your neighbors appreciate you having small livestock?
 All this can impact your self-sufficiency efforts.
 If you don’t do your research, you may be facing fines or worse.

 The next stage of research should be what you want to grow, raise, and maintain.
 Knowing a bit about what you want to do before you do it can save you a lot of grief and money.
 For instance, I studied how to raise chickens for over a year.
 I wanted to understand what I was getting into and if they were a good fit.
 I constantly read, research, and study a variety of homesteading ideas.
 I like to know what I am getting into before I get started.